 6) GIVE REWARDS

-Students observe proper behaviors when rewarded in a natural way.
-It increases motivation, boosts self-esteem, makes them happy, helps them do their tasks and homework, and improves their performance both in school and at home.
+Students observe proper conduct when rewarded in a natural way.
+It increases motivation, boosts self-esteem, makes them happy, and helps them do their tasks and homework.
+Most of all, it helps improve their performance both in school and at home.

-Recognizing students creates trust that builds a stronger relationship.
-The more motivated they feel, the more belonged they are.
+When you recognize students, it creates trust that builds a stronger relationship.
+The more motivated they are, the more belonged they feel.
 Most people respond to being treated well and will reciprocate by treating you and others the same.

 I’m sure you have a lot of ideas about this reward system.
-Most probably many of you (teachers) are already using rewards to help students behave and do their best.
+Many of you are probably already using rewards to help students do their best.